-High school transfers will have their official transcripts from previous high schools reviewed.
+High school transfers will have their official transcripts from previous high schools reviewed by the Registrar and the Dean of Academics.
 After the review, the school will send the parent(s) a letter notifying them of any additional courses that must be taken to meet graduation and state requirements.
 All credit deficiencies must be made up prior to the beginning of the senior year, or sooner, if the class is a prerequisite to another course in the Academy curriculum.

 Home-school coursework for junior high grades will also be reviewed to assure appropriate preparation to enter the Academy's curriculum at the 6th, 7th, 8th, or 9th grade level.
-Home-school credits will not be accepted for high school classes, although any courses taken from a community college or from a regionally-accredited distance learning program will be considered for credit.

-High school home-school students without such credits must start with the Academy in the 9{th} grade.
+Home-school credits will not be accepted for high school classes, although any courses taken from a community college or from a accredited Distance Learning program will be considered for credit.
+High school home-school students without such credits must start with the Academy in the 9th grade.

-Parents have the right of access to the records of their children.
+Parents/guardians have the right of access to the records of their student.
 The school reserves the right to have a 72-hour waiting period in order to maintain the smooth flow of school business, although there may be an additional delay during certain times of the year when administrative staff is involved with other tasks, and to charge a reasonable fee for the cost of copying records.
-Non-custodial parents also have the right of access to records, unless the school has received a court document to the contrary.
+Non-custodial parents/guardians also have the right of access to records, unless the school has received a court document to the contrary.
 Please review the FERPA notification which follows for more information regarding access to and disclosure of student information.